I need some decisions made here before 3 o'clock, and I can't get a hold of the people.

 It's open line Friday.

-Your chance, ladies and gentlemen, to uh call a program and talk about whatever it is you wish to discuss.
+Your chance, ladies and gentlemen, to call a program and talk about whatever it is you wish to discuss.

-We throw that away and whatever you wish to talk about.
+Whatever you wish to talk about.

 Even if I'm not interested in it, I will fake it.

-Phone numbers 800-282-2882 at the email address rush at EIB net.com.
+Phone number is 800-282-2882 at the email address, rush at EIBNet.com.

-Trent Lott, Talk Radio is running the country.
+Trent Lott, talk radio is running the country.

 You need to really think about that.

-I mean, uh it it's enough.
+I mean, it's enough.

-What is he talking about?
+What's not enough, actually, is that what is he talking about?

-The people that he's actually complaining and whining about now are the ones that tried to defend him when everybody else was throwing him overboard when he made those joking comments at a tribute to Strom Thurmond.
+The people that he's actually complaining and whining about now are the ones that tried to defend him when everybody else is throwing him overboard when he made those joking comments at a tribute to Strom Thurmond.

-Uh folks, I w I want you to think of something.
+Folks, I want you to think of something.

 The notion that people freely expressing their opinions on radio is a problem should scare every one of us that loves liberty.

-The notion that people freely expressing their opinions in emails and phone calls to their elected representatives is a problem, should scare every single person who loves liberty.
+The notion that people freely expressing their opinions in emails and phone calls to their elected representatives is a problem should scare every single person who loves liberty.

-Uh Trent Lott is a Republican.
+Trent Lott is a Republican.

-He has thrown his hat in with John McCain on this because McCain uh defended him too during that episode.
+He has thrown his hat in with John McCain on this because McCain defended him too during that episode.

-Um the the uh the the bottom line here is that this is frightening stuff.
+So the bottom line here is that this is frightening stuff.

 I mean, it's one thing to hear it from liberals and Democrats.

-We hear this from them all the time, but the idea uh that a Republican now joins this mindset, and believe me, I don't actually think he's the only one.
+But the idea that a Republican now joins this mindset, and believe me, I don't actually think he's the only one.

-Uh, you know, you're you're good little voters when you sit out there and just shut up, show up on election day, send your money in, send in your donations, but uh you get an uppity out there, folks, when you start telling them how to do their jobs.
+You know, you're good little voters when you sit out there and just shut up, show up on Election Day, send your money in, send in your donations.

 They're working overtime to bring this back and get it done.

-Uh this was this morning on the Senate floor.
+This was this morning on the Senate floor.

 Listen to this.

-I would also indicate to all senators and staffs.
+I would also indicate to all senators and staffs, it's Friday, and now I understand, Mr. President.

 We have indicated we might have to work weekends.